anilkumarshrestha/KU-Cambium-Router-setup-guide/README.md

 Press and hold "Reset button" for 10 seconds.

-Connect Router to POE and then POE(LAN) to Computer
+Connect Router to PoE and then PoE(LAN) to Computer

 Go to Network and Sharing center->LAN Properties->Properties->Internet Protocol Version 4->Use the following address